 Ambient Light Sensor

 While the design changes are notable, the most significant update is to the processor being used.
 The TicWatch Pro 3 is the first smartwatch to use the new Qualcomm Snapdragon 4100 chipset.
 Though it would have been nice to have seen the 4100+ used here, the 4100 proper brings some significant performance and battery improvements over the 2100 SoC used on the previous TicWatch Pro generations.

 Similarly to when smartwatches upgraded to 1GB of RAM, anything less felt nearly impossible to use.
 Now that I've used a watch with the 4100 processor, I can't go back to anything else.

 Everything on the Pro 3 is so much smoother than watches running the 2100 and 3100 processors.
 From on-screen animations to opening apps and navigating through Wear OS and using Google Assistant, it all just works.
 It may seem strange to be so excited for things to just work, but that's where we've gotten to in the Wear OS realm.

-Another big improvement with the TicWatch Pro 3 is in the battery life department.
+Another big improvement with the TicWatch Pro 3 compared to prior generation Pro models, is in the battery life department.
 While the Mobvoi's line of Pro watches has never been slouches when it comes to battery life, it only gets better with the newest addition.